nodejs/node/doc/api/child_process.markdown

 2. The process could not be killed, or
 3. Sending a message to the child process failed for whatever reason.

-Note that the `exit`-event may or may not fire after an error has occurred.
+Note that the `'exit'` event may or may not fire after an error has occurred.
 If you are listening on both events to fire a function, remember to guard against calling your function twice.